An emergency fund is money you save to cover urgent or unexpected costs. This could be car repairs, unexpected travel or

 If you put $20 a week into a savings account, you'll have over $1,040 by the end of the year.
 That's the start of a good amount of savings to give you some financial breathing space.

 Plan for the future

 If you're thinking long term, it's worth having a bit more put aside.
 This can help if you're unable to work for a while — for example, if you take some time off work to care for a family member.

-Once you know your monthly expenses, multiply this by the number of months you would like to cover.
+Use the budget planner to work out your monthly expenses, then multiply this by the number of months you would like to cover.
 This can be your savings goal.